 When you are asleep or dead, you do not know your need!
 You have no idea that you are essentially blind, deaf and dumb.
 It is only when you are awake and alive that you can at last really see, hear, feel, touch and speak because you have Life.

-May we be those who know Christ as our Life and allow Him to refine, purify, and form us into silver trumpets which reflect His glory and Light and through whom He can blow and sound His message of Life with clarity and purity, waking many and raising them from death to abundant Life in Him!
+May we be those who know Christ as our Life, allowing Him to refine, purify, and form us into silver trumpets which reflect His glory and Light and through whom He can blow and sound His message of Life with clarity and purity, waking many and raising them from death to abundant Life in Him!